 Are you looking for tips on how to paint a DIY nursery mountain mural for your baby?
 Check out this design which you can recreate in 7 easy steps!

 If you have been scrolling Pinterest for ideas to make your baby’s nursery special then you will love this DIY Nursery Mountain Mural tutorial.

-This nursery mural project is perfect if you want to makeover your nursery, playroom, or add an accent wall.
+This nursery mural project is perfect if you want to makeover a nursery, or playroom, or add an accent wall.

-It really does not require any skills other than painting.
+It does not require any skills other than painting.
 The lines you create using the blue tape will help you with the “artist” part.

 So if you are thinking that you are not an artist and can’t draw TRUST ME you can do this project!